howest-mct/2021-2022-projectone-DauweQuinten/readme.md

 - front-end: In this folder you'll find all the code that makes up the website.

-### Import the database
-Now you're ready to import the sql-database.
-Open mySQL Workbench and make a new connection with your Raspberry Pi.
-<br><br>Your Raspberry Pi will need MariaDB for this project.

-<br>Install MariaDB
+### Install MariaDB

 <html>
  <code>
    apt install mariadb-server mariadb-client -y
  </code>
 </html>

+### Import the database
+Now you're ready to import the sql-database.
+Open mySQL Workbench and make a new connection with your Raspberry Pi.

 <br><br>Open the dumb file of the database en click on execute script
 <br><br>If everyting goes as expected, your database will now be imported!